-About Weiders
+About Weiders Paint & Hardware

-It was in 1879 when John A. Weider opened his horse-and-harness supply business on Spring Street in downtown Rochester.
-Flash forward to today, Weiders Hardware operates stores in Honeoye Falls and Brighton.
+“It was in 1879 when John A. Weider opened his horse-and-harness supply business on Spring Street in downtown Rochester.
+Flash forward to today, Weiders Hardware operates stores in Honeoye Falls, Brighton and Perinton, serving the Greater Rochester Area.”

 Weiders Hardware has moved quite a few times over the years.
 By the early 1900s, when hardware was added to the offerings, Weiders moved to State Street (West Main & Broad).
 From there, it was on to West Main Street, where the store remained for more than half a century before it was demolished for the Inner Loop project in 1967.
 In 1961, Weiders opened a second location in Suburban Plaza on East Henrietta Road in Henrietta.
 The Honeoye Falls store opened in 1998.
 The Henrietta shop closed in 2005, and the Brighton store opened in a former Lilac Cleaners shop near Twelve Corners in the spring of 2011.
 In 2015 the decision was made to switch suppliers for the Honeoye Falls store and Weiders Hardware joined Ace.